kevinduigou/codebase-to-llm/README.md

 # Context to LLM

-Give your favorite ChatBot the context it needs to help you better.
-Easily copy repo tree structures, rules, or chunks of files to your clipboard — then paste directly into a ChatBot prompt.
+**Give your AI assistant the context it needs to help you effectively.
+Quickly copy repository structures, coding guidelines, or file contents to your clipboard, then paste them directly into your AI chat.**

-🧠 What It Does
+🧠 What It Does?

 LLM Context Tool helps developers quickly extract and share meaningful context from their codebase to ChatBots like ChatGPT, Claude, or Gemini.